 Each class has time for PSHCE (Personal, Social, Health and Citizenship Education).
-During these sessions we follow the Primary curriculum and SEAL (Social and Emotional Aspects of Learning) programme as well as discussing issues causing concern, the impact of the problems and how we might go about solving them.
+During these sessions we follow the North Yorkshire framework, as well as discussing issues causing concern, the impact of the problems and how we might go about solving them.
 Each class has class representatives on the School Council.
 The School Council meets on a regular basis to raise issues of concern and discuss school improvement issues/projects.